avniproject/avni-website/src/pages/blog/avni-appsheet-comparison.md

 ------------------------------------------------------------
 **Avni is an order of magnitude (10-50x) cheaper per user than AppSheet.**

 Avni is comparable on the <a href="https://avniproject.org/pricing" target="_blank">sticker price</a> compared to <a href="https://solutions.appsheet.com/pricing" target="_blank">AppSheet</a>, after considering the discounted price for nonprofits.
+At higher number of users, Avni starts getting cheaper compared to AppSheet.
 This doesn't account for full cost of ownership for the nonprofits though.

 - The per-user pricing doesn't account for the subscription cost of computing infrastructure required for the database and analytics components.
 - AppSheet is not offered as a managed service hence the nonprofits need to hire technology providers to do this for them.
 Since Avni is offered as a **shared** managed service, it has significant cost advantages.